SmalsResearch/bePelias/README.md

 ## Data from OpenAddress CSV

 The above procedure builds Pelias data from BOSA XML (https://opendata.bosa.be/download/best/best-full-latest.zip), using a conversion tools on https://github.com/Fedict/best-tools.git.
 This is a quite heavy process, but at the end, bePelias will be able to provide BeSt Id.

-An alternative procedure builds data from openaddress CSV files (https://opendata.bosa.be/download/best/openaddress-be[REG].zip, with [REG] in "bru", "vlg" and "wal").
-This is quicker, but "BeSt Ids" will only contains "object identifier" (no namespace, no version).
-In order to use this procedure, replace "prepare_csv" by "prepare_csv2"

 # Usage